Santa Cruz California, USA Travel Guide

 Carry both physical and digital copies of important papers.

 The U.S. Uses 120V, 60Hz.
-Plug types are Type A (two flat parallel pins) and Type B (two flat parallel pins and a round grounding pin).
+Plug types are Type A (two flat parallel pins) and Type B (two flat parallel pins and a circular grounding pin).
 Most modern electronics (laptops, phones) are dual voltage.

 Google Maps, Apple Maps, Waze for driving.
 Santa Cruz METRO, Uber, Lyft for local transport.